Hueristic-Devices/staging/_pages/terms_of_use.md

 #### 4.3	Accessing through Social Media?

-You may access the Platform and avail Hueristic Devices Offerings using social media accounts, in which case these Terms along with terms of use and privacy policy of respective social media shall also be applicable to you.
+You may access the Platform and avail Hueristic Devices Offerings using social media accounts, in which case these terms along with terms of use and privacy policy of respective social media shall also be applicable to you.
 Further, we shall not be responsible for any kind of transmission, publication of any of your information on any such social media.

 [Top](#top)